 Vintage Painted Turquoise Desk with Gray Washed Top

+A painted turquoise desk is not what was originally planned for this makeover.
 This vintage desk had been sitting in my inventory for around a year.
 It’s gorgeous with a combination of robust curves and sleek lines.
 There were many inquiries for it, but the size was never right.
 While waiting for my next custom piece to be dropped off I decided to pull this desk from inventory for a makeover.
-Initially, I was thinking neutral, maybe a light chestnut stain on top with off white body and pearl glaze.
+Initially, I was thinking neutral, maybe a light chestnut stain on top with an off-white body and pearl glaze.
 Something soft and feminine.
 But you know how that goes.. plans change.

 - Electric sander